Utkivka

-Utkivka (Утківка, Утковка) is an urban-type settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
+Utkivka (Утківка, Утковка) is a rural settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
 It is located on the left bank of the Mzha, in the drainage basin of the Don.
 Utkivka belongs to Merefa urban hromada, one of the hromadas of Ukraine.
 Population:

+Until 26 January 2024, Utkivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Utkivka became a rural settlement.

 Economy

 Transportation

 Utkivka railway station is on the railway connecting Kharkiv and Krasnohrad.
 There is local passenger traffic.

 The settlement has road access to Highway M18 connecting Kharkiv with Dnipro and Zaporizhzhia.